-One of Canada's leading graphic art companies, Sampson-Mathews Ltd. was founded by Ernest Sampson, artist and a Canadian pioneer of silkscreening, and Charles Mathews in 1918.
-By the 1940s Sampson-Mathews had established themselves as a leading printer of commercial and fine art reproductions utilizing the silkscreen process.
+One of Canada's leading graphic art companies, Sampson-Matthews Ltd. was founded by Ernest Sampson, artist and a Canadian pioneer of silkscreening, and Charles Matthews in 1918.
+By the 1940s Sampson-Matthews had established themselves as a leading printer of commercial and fine art reproductions utilizing the silkscreen process.

 AJ Casson was instrumental in the development and translation of the art work to a final silkscreen design.
 In A.J.
 Casson: His Life and Works (1980), Paul Duval writes that this programme of all the projects Casson was involved in... "this was the one in which he found the deepest satisfaction."

 With the co-operation of the director of the National Gallery, H.O.
 McCurry, this was to be the largest publicly sponsored art project in Canadian History.
 Due to the popularity of the programme, it spread well into peacetime.
 The prints that had initially been sent overseas were now reproduced in subsequent runs destined for public institutions such as hospitals, libraries, schools, banks, government offices and Canadian embassies around the globe.
 The popularity of the silkscreens continued until around 1963.
 For many Canadians, this was a first look at the work of many Canadian artists and inspired a national identity in our shared art and culture.
 Indeed the Sampson-Matthews silkscreens were produced in a time when Canada's art community, especially with the rise of the Group of Seven, was starting to emerge and gain respect in the global art world.

 Today many of the silkscreens have been lost to decay, the battlefields of world war 2, and unfortunately the trash heap.
 It's only in recent years has the true value of this original art form been recognized not just for its art and beauty but for the time in Canada's history it represents.
 Owning a Sampson-Matthews silkscreen is to have both beauty and history adorn your walls.